FuxiaoLiu/LRV-Instruction/README.md

 </p>

 ## Updates
+- [-/-] 🔥  More finetuned models will be released soon!
 - [8/05] 🔥 We finetuned [mplug-owl](https://github.com/X-PLUG/mPLUG-Owl) on LRV-Instruction and achieve SOTA results on [MME](https://github.com/BradyFU/Awesome-Multimodal-Large-Language-Models/tree/Evaluation) benchmark.
 - [6/30] 🔥 Our dataset is available on [Hugging Face](https://huggingface.co/datasets/VictorSanh/LrvInstruction).
 - [6/27] 🔥 Our paper is tweeted by [AK](https://twitter.com/_akhaliq).